 Julio is the proud son of Guatemalan migrants.
 His familial roots are found in Guatemala City and Chiquimula.
 He was born and raised in a working-class neighborhood in Mid City Los Angeles and attended public schools from elementary through his doctoral studies.
 He is a first-generation college student, a product of the California State University’s Educational Opportunity Program (EOP), and a Sally-Casanova Predoctoral Scholar.

 Prior to pursuing graduate studies full time, Julio worked as a teacher at the Los Angeles Unified School District (LAUSD) and as a youth advocate for over ten years.
 During this time, he worked with and mentored working-class students of color primarily in South Central, Downtown, and East Los Angeles.
 All of Julio’s career choices and future endeavors are guided by the lessons he learned as an Ethnic Studies major at Cal Poly Humboldt where he began his educational journey.
-During his free time, Julio is a recreational distance runner and a fanatic of hip-hop, jungle/drum and bass, and Detroit techno.
+During his free time, Julio is a recreational distance runner.